your business in our interactive demo!

 Balance Sheet

-Balance sheets are a snapshot of your startup’s finances that compare what you own (assets) to what you owe (liabilities).
-Investors use ratios to assess the information on the balance sheet to determine debt to income.
+Balance sheets are a snapshot of your startup’s finances that compare what you own (assets) to what you owe (liabilities) plus shareholder equity.
+Investors use financial ratios to analyze the information on the balance sheet.

 Income Statement